miguelgrinberg/Flask-SocketIO/docs/index.rst

     def test_disconnect():
         print('Client disconnected')

+The connection event handler can optionally return ``False`` to reject the connection.
+This is so that the client can be authenticated at this point.

-Note that these events are sent individually on each namespace used.
-When the global namespace is used only disconnection events are sent due to a limitation in gevent-socketio.
+Note that connection and disconnection events are sent individually on each namespace used.

 Error Handling
 --------------